-We Heard You Like Engine Building: The design and development of Empyreal
+We Heard You Like Engine Building: The development of Empyreal

 Train games are a classic staple of board gaming, from the bestselling gateway sensation of Ticket to Ride to the brain-melting series of 18XX games.
 Designer Trey Chambers and publisher Level 99 Games are now making their own magical mark on the genre with Empyreal: Spells and Steam.
 Now on Kickstarter, Empyreal is a train game set in the same gorgeously illustrated World of Indines as BattleCON, Pixel Tactics and Argent: The Consortium.